Evillast/Data_Science_Projects_YP/04_Mobile_tariff_research/README.md

-# Determining a promising tariff for a mobile operator
+# Selection of a promising tariff for the mobile operator

 #### Introduction